-Hand shaping a surfboard is an art form, and quite possibly the purest of craftsmanship.
+Hand shaping a surfboard is an art form, and quite possibly the purest form of craftsmanship.
 Sure, that may sound like a cliché but it is also grounded in undeniable truth.
-The nuance that goes into grafting a well-balanced whip is staggering.
+The nuance that goes into crafting a well-balanced whip is staggering.

 But it is also so much more than that.
-It is experience, intuition; being two steps ahead of the cut you've just made, it is feel, it is training a rehearsed eye across every aspect of your shapeless husk and seeing gold.
-And it is also unashamedly hacking foam to pieces, continually, without remorse.
+It is experience, intuition; being two steps ahead of the cut into the foam (aka the core of the surfboard) you've just made, it is feel, it is training a rehearsed eye across every aspect of your shapeless husk and seeing gold.
+And it is also unashamedly hacking foam to pieces, continually, with little remorse.

 Let's take stock here, real quick.
 At one stage or another, every surfer has been interested in lovingly crafting a board, it's just, time, life, knowledge (or lack of) will often get in the way.
+Translating that idea you have in your head about a new board to the actual practicality of making something half decent is a lengthy and incredibly specialised process.
 And it's why I dipped into Open, set in a stunningly rugged corner of Cornwall, to finally try my hand at shaping a surfboard.

 I'll use the term 'factory' loosely here.
-While Open is shaping and glassing bays, it's also a bright cafe, housing boards from shapers they've had guesting there, such as Neal Purchase Jnr and Simon Anderson.
-Steve Hendon from Oblong Surfboards was on hand throughout to guide me through the process of turning rectangular-foam-chunk into a AAA wedge of joy (kinda).
+While Open is shaping and glassing bays, it's also a bright cafe, housing boards from shapers they've had guesting there over the years.
+The likes of Neal Purchase Jnr and Simon Anderson have graced these halls.
+Turning up, I was greeted by Steve Hendon of Oblong Surfboards, who guided me through the entire process with calm demeanour and an expert eye.